myers-jon/CS4450/README.md

 We implemented a workflow that receives the tree output of the toString function and creates a tree_visualization.gv.pdf file.
 This file contains a visualization of the output tree.

+NOTE: To get graphviz you need to run the following commands...
+$ sudo apt-get install graphviz
+$ pip install graphviz